 SCRA Frequently Asked Questions

-Here are frequently asked questions and answers on some rights and benefits available under the Servicemember's Civil Relief Act (SCRA).
+Here are frequently asked questions and answers on some rights and benefits available under the SCRA.
 This information is for personnel in the Active Duty and Reserves or National Guard who are activated to serve on active duty for 30 days or more under section 502(f) of title 32, U.S. Code for purposes of responding to a national emergency declared by the President and supported by Federal funds.

 Q: When does the SCRA protect me?